josevnz/Falco/tutorial/README.md

         CONSOLE.print("[bold]Program interrupted...[/bold]")
 ```

-You may improve this script by adding rule filtering by certain criteria, for example (rule name, priority, enabled/ disabled):
+You could improve this script by adding rule filtering by certain criteria, for example (rule name, priority, enabled/ disabled).
+This version doesn't do any filtering:

 [![asciicast](https://asciinema.org/a/492908.svg)](https://asciinema.org/a/492908)